codevise/pageflow/doc/using_redux_selectors.md

 ```

 Whenever we now render an instance of `HugeTitle` inside a page, it
 will display the title of that page.
-This also works for the outer
+This works up to and including
-most component that is passed to `registerPageType`:
+the outermost component that is passed to `registerPageType` (`Page`,
+in the following example):

 ```jsx
 // rainbow/app/assets/javascripts/rainbow/components.jsx